Interstate 69 in Indiana: Designation extension

 In April 2010, INDOT petitioned the FHWA and the American Association of State Highway and Transportation Officials (AASHTO) to change the designation of the I-69 extension from "Proposed Route 69" to "Interstate 69", citing the 2 mi of the extension already open to traffic and a total of 107 mi out of 183 mi from the southern terminus of the original I-69 to the Ohio River near Evansville that would be open by the end of 2012.
 The ruling allowed INDOT to erect I-69 signs on portions of I-465 between the current interchange with I-69 in the northeast and the proposed interchange on the southwest, and reset reference posts (RP) and renumber exits and reference posts on the original section north of Indianapolis (starting with RP 200 instead of the then-current RP 0).
 The latter task was accomplished by the end of 2012.

 SIU 4

-This section of I-69 in Indiana incorporates the former I-164 south from I-64 into the Evansville metro area.
-Eventually, I-69 will deviate from the existing freeway to cross into the state of Kentucky on a new toll bridge over the Ohio River.
+This section of I-69 incorporated the former I-164, a spur highway of I-64, between that highway and US 41 in Evansville.
+I-164, also known as the Robert D. Orr Highway, had a total length of 21.24 mi and was the only auxiliary route of I-64 in Indiana.
+Requested as an Interstate and approved in 1968, the freeway was opened to traffic on August 2, 1990.

 At the October 18, 2013, AASHTO meeting, an INDOT request for a redesignation of 20.70 mi of I-164 to I-69 between US 41 and I-64 was approved, pending concurrence from the FHWA.
+On November 15, 2013, INDOT announced that I-164 would become part of I-69, an action completed in late 2014.
 Signage was changed to I-69 beginning the week of November 17, 2014.
+When the I-69 Ohio River Crossing is complete roughly 2.5 mi east of US 41, the remainder of the former spur will become an extension of Veterans Memorial Parkway.